Security and privacy while using Hunchly

 4. Do you collect any information about my investigations or where I am located?

-No. We do have to track you as a customer for licensing purposes, but we do not receive any usage information about where you are browsing or what cases you are working on.
+No. We keep customer records for licensing and billing purposes, but we do not receive any usage information from Hunchly such as what pages you have visited or what cases you are working on.
 As we adhere to the Google Chrome Store security policies, and our extension is published through them, they provide high level information such as: weekly users of Hunchly, weekly installs/uninstalls, and aggregated information about usage per-country.
 There is no identifying information included in these metrics.

 5. What other information do you collect?